willarliss/GeneralLoss/documentation/loss_functions.md

 ### Description
 Categorical mean absolute error loss for multiple classification.
 ### Parameters
- - y: A NxK array of categorical targets.
+ - y: A (N,K) array of categorical targets.
- - y_hat: A NxK array of probabilistic targets.
+ - y_hat: A (N,K) array of probabilistic targets.
  ### Returns
- - A Nx1 array of computed losses.
+ - A (N,) array of computed losses.